d2l-ai/d2l-vi/chapter_convolutional-neural-networks/padding-and-strides_vn.md

 *dịch đoạn phía trên*

 <!--
-In several cases we might want to incorporate particular techniques---padding and strides, regarding the size of the output:
+In several cases, we incorporate techniques, including padding and strided convolutions, that affect the size of the output.
+As motivation, note that since kernels generally have width and height greater than $1$, after applying many successive convolutions, we tend to wind up with outputs that are considerably smaller than our input.
+If we start with a $240 \times 240$ pixel image, $10$ layers of $5 \times 5$ convolutions reduce the image to $200 \times 200$ pixels, slicing off $30 \%$ of the image and with it obliterating any interesting information on the boundaries of the original image.
+*Padding* is the most popular tool for handling this issue.
 -->

 *dịch đoạn phía trên*

 <!--
-* In general, since kernels generally have width and height greater than $1$, that means that after applying many successive convolutions, we will wind up with an output that is much smaller than our input.
-If we start with a $240 \times 240$ pixel image, $10$ layers of $5 \times 5$ convolutions reduce the image to $200 \times 200$ pixels, slicing off $30 \%$ of the image and with it obliterating any interesting information on the boundaries of the original image. *Padding* handles this issue.
-* In some cases, we want to reduce the resolution drastically if say we find our original input resolution to be unwieldy. *Strides* can help in these instances.
+In other cases, we may want to reduce the dimensionality drastically, e.g., if we find the original input resolution to be unwieldy.
+*Strided convolutions* are a popular technique that can help in these instances.
 -->

 *dịch đoạn phía trên*